pulumi/docs/content/docs/get-started/aws/modify-program.md

 $ mkdir site
 ```

-Next let's create an `index.html` file you will upload to your bucket.
+Next create an `index.html` file you will upload to your bucket.

 {{< chooser os "macos,linux,windows" / >}}